StefanoDeCarli/ISS-Promoted-RNN/README.md

 2. `utilities`: A folder containing utility functions required for the training process.
 3. `monitor_data_viewer.m`: A script for visualizing the training progress and ISS metrics.
 4. `tester.m`: A script to test the functionality of the training process using a provided dataset.
-5. `SMI_data.mat`: A sample dataset for testing and validation purposes.
+5. `data`: Contains the dataset for testing and validation purposes.
 6. `README.md`: This file provides an overview and instructions for using the toolbox.

 ## ISS_train.m